Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 About DrEaMing

-DrEaMing refers to Drinking (free fluids), Eating (a soft diet), and Mobilising (moving from bed to chair) within 24 hours of surgery.
+DrEaMing refers to drinking (clear fluids), eating (a soft diet), and mobilising (moving from bed to chair) within 24 hours of surgery.

 Benefits of DrEaMing